 The harvest was specifically designed to improve the forest habitat by increasing sunlight availability to the forest floor.
 Remaining tree seedlings such as oaks and hickories will be “released” and given space to grow and occupy the canopy gaps created.
 Because of this operation, there will be more structure and habitat diversity in the forest stand at Three Bears.

-Patrick and the TLC crew felled the marked trees with chainsaws, and the hauling was done exclusively by horse drawn harness.
+The horse logger and the TLC crew felled the marked trees with chainsaws, and the hauling was done exclusively by horse drawn harness.
 The trees’ limbs were trimmed, and then the log was dragged to a pre-determined location.
 In total, fewer than 10 trees were harvested during this operation.

 After the harvested logs are milled, they will be used in the upcoming construction of an agriculture pavilion at Williamson Preserve.
 Breaking ground in early 2023, this project is funded in large part by the Jandy Ammons Foundation, a Raleigh-based non-profit that awards grants to innovative, project-based endeavors that improve local communities.